nellro/CIS520_project/README.md

 - [full patient data, 1GB](https://www.dropbox.com/s/qdo3opy1tvmghpl/EGM_database.mat?dl=0 "EGM_database.mat")(optional, only for SVM code)

 ### 2. Instructions to run the code for each algorithm:
-all algorithms are in the folder `code`
+All the code is in the folder `code`

 #### Method 1: DNN